yourjelly/odoo/addons/wowl/doc/dropdown_component.md

 It contains all the logic you can usually expect a dropdown to behave.

-We made the choice to develop this simple component with as little style as possible, therefore it is your responsibility to make yours look awesome 😎!

 ### Features

 - Toggle the list on click